tom-weiland/better-repairing-mod/README.md

 # About This Mod

 Repairing gear with an anvil sucks.
 Mending is band-aid solution which makes Minecraft less fun.
-This mod reworks these systems in an attempt to address my issues with them.
+This mod reworks these systems in an attempt to address my issues with them, while trying to keep the Vanilla feel.
+Importantly, it can be used on servers *without* requiring players to also install it on their end!

-## Changes to Anvil Repairing
+## Changes to Anvil Repairing (And Renaming)

 1. **NEVER AGAIN have an anvil tell you it's "too expensive"!**